 For those tracking CAPR, this news feed provides a centralized view of clinical, regulatory, scientific and financing updates directly related to Capricor’s programs.
 Regular review of these items can help readers follow the progress of Deramiocel in DMD, developments in the StealthX™ platform, and key corporate decisions that shape the company’s therapeutic pipeline.

-Capricor has secured an exclusive commercialization and distribution agreement with Nippon Shinyaku Co., for deramiocel in the United States and Japan, pending regulatory approval.
+Deramiocel is an allogeneic cardiac-derived cell therapy in late-stage development, demonstrating immunomodulatory and anti-fibrotic properties for preserving cardiac and skeletal muscle function in muscular dystrophies.
+The company has secured an exclusive commercialization agreement with Nippon Shinyaku Co., Ltd. for Deramiocel distribution in the United States and Japan, pending regulatory approval.